InteraactionGroup/AugCom/README.md

 Run `ng generate component component-name` or `ng g c component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Install

+Use the command -> npm install ---legacy-peer-deps to install all packages from package.json

 ## Build

-Use the commande -> ng build --prod --output-path dist/prod --base-href /stable/
+Use the command -> ng build --prod --output-path dist/prod --base-href /stable/

 ## Running unit tests